 How should I provide my letters of recommendation?

 A template for this will be available in the here; however, it is not mandatory to be used by the referees.
 Please make sure that each letter of recommendation is signed.
 If one or both referees rather prefer personalized, free-style recommendation letters, they should contain a date and an official headline/stamp from the higher education institution the referee is affiliated with.

 What if one of my recommenders does not provide a letter?

-You need two letters of recommendation for you application.
+Two letters of recommendation are required for your application.
 We cannot make any exceptions, please ask another person for the letter of recommendation.